anubhavmishra/envoy-consul-sds/README.md

 This tutorial is based on [Kelsey Hightower](https://github.com/kelseyhightower)'s [kubernetes-envoy-sds](https://github.com/kelseyhightower/kubernetes-envoy-sds) tutorial but using [Consul](https://consul.io) and [Nomad](https://www.nomadproject.io/).

 `envoy-consul-sds` service implements the [Envoy SDS API](https://lyft.github.io/envoy/docs/configuration/cluster_manager/sds_api.html) on top of [Consul Health Endpoint API](https://www.consul.io/api/health.html). `envoy-consul-sds` service returns a list of healthy endpoints for Envoy to use as upstream backends for a cluster.
 Each Consul service can be referenced in the Envoy config file by its DNS name.

-For example a service named `nginx` can be referenced as `nginx.service.{datacenter_name}.consul` in the Envoy config file.
+## Goal

+In this tutorial we will run Nginx on [Nomad](https://www.nomadproject.io/) and register it in [Consul](https://www.consul.io/).
+Then we will use Envoy to access Nginx using Consul DNS interface.

+The idea is to explore ways Envoy can integrate with applications running on Nomad using Consul.

 ## Tutorial

-In this tutorial we will deploy Envoy, `envoy-consul-sds` service and `nginx` service on [Nomad](https://www.nomadproject.io/).
-We will use [Consul](https://www.consul.io/) for service discovery using Consul's DNS interface.

 * [Bootstrap the Nomad Infrastructure on Google Compute Engine](./docs/bootstrap-nomad-google-compute-engine.md)
 * [Deploy Envoy Consul Service Discovery Service](./docs/deploy-envoy-consul-sds.md)